Bloom: Designing for LLM-Augmented Behavior Change Interactions

 \subsubsection{Tools}

-We expose tools to the LLM that allow it to (1) query and visualize the user's wearable data and (2) generate and modify weekly exercise plans.
+We expose tools to the LLM that allow it to (1) query and visualize the user's wearable data and (2) generate and modify weekly plans.
 The \texttt{query\_health\_data} function executes a HealthKit query on device and returns an aggregated summary of the data to the LLM.
 The function allows the agent to optionally show a data visualization widget in the chat (Figure \ref{fig:system}D).

 During onboarding and check-in, we expose the \texttt{generate\_plan} function, which generates a weekly plan as a structured JSON object.
-The plan generation prompt includes guidelines for creating a well-rounded, stage-appropriate, and personalized exercise plan sourced from the Active Choice program.
-After generating the plan as a JSON object, it is displayed to the user as a plan widget in the chat (Figure \ref{fig:additional-screens}D; Figure \ref{fig:system}D) and saved to the database.
+The plan generation prompt includes guidelines for creating a well-rounded, stage-appropriate, and personalized PA plan sourced from the Active Choices program, the logic of which is described in Section \ref{sec:goal-setting}.
+After generating the plan as a JSON object, it is displayed to the user as a plan widget in the chat (Figure \ref{fig:additional-screens}D; Figure \ref{fig:system}D) and saved to our database.
 Lastly, we expose the \texttt{add\_workout} and \texttt{delete\_workout} functions to the at-will chat agent, which allows it to make direct edits to the user's current plan via conversational interaction.
-Further technical details on our agent's tools are provided in Appendix \ref{appendix:agent}.
+Further technical details on our agent's tools are provided in Supplementary Material \ref{appendix:agent}.